Samasource/sama-cli/README.md

 ### Windows

-Sama CLI is available on Windows as a downloadable MSI.
+Sama CLI is available on Windows.
+Download the latest ".msi" file from the [release page](https://github.com/Samasource/sama-cli/releases/tag/v1.0.0) and open it to run the installer.

 ## Usage